Alan Hale Jr.

 Alan Hale Jr. (born Alan Hale MacKahan; March 8, 1921 – January 2, 1990) was an American actor and restaurateur.
 He was the son of actor Alan Hale Sr. His television career spanned four decades, but he was best known for his secondary lead role as Captain Jonas Grumby, better known as The Skipper, on the 1960s CBS comedy series Gilligan's Island (1964–1967), a role he reprised in three Gilligan's Island television films and two spin-off cartoon series.

 Hale appeared in more than 200 films and television roles from 1941.
 He appeared primarily in Westerns, portraying the Sundance Kid in The Three Outlaws (1956) opposite Neville Brand as Butch Cassidy, performing with Kirk Douglas in The Big Trees (1952), Audie Murphy in Destry (1954), Ray Milland in A Man Alone (1955), Robert Wagner in The True Story of Jesse James (1957), and Hugh Marlowe in The Long Rope (1961).
 He also appeared in musical comedies opposite Don DeFore in It Happened on Fifth Avenue (1947), James Cagney in The West Point Story (1950), and Judy Canova in Honeychile (1951).
 He also appeared on several talk and variety shows.

 Early life

 Alan Hale MacKahan was born in Los Angeles, California.
-His father was character actor Rufus Edward MacKahan, who used the stage name of Alan Hale, and his mother was silent film actress Gretchen Hartman.
+His father was character actor Rufus Edward MacKahan (1892–1950), who used the stage name Alan Hale, and his mother was silent film actress Gretchen Hartman (1897–1979).
 His father appeared in more than 235 films and had a successful screen career, both as a leading man in silent films and as a supporting actor in sound movies.
 Hale Jr. was in the silent movies as a baby.

 Hale served in the United States Coast Guard during World War II.
 He dropped the "Junior" from his name after his father died in 1950.